taplivenetwork/taplive/docs/06_risk-control-basics.md

 - **Automated fraud detection** mechanisms will be developed to identify suspicious activities.
 - We are exploring the implementation of AI-based fraud protection systems for better prevention.

-If you identify any security risks or have suggestions for improvements, please report them through our [GitHub Issues](https://github.com/taplivenetwork/taplive/issues) (coming soon).
+If you identify any security risks, have suggestions for improvements, or want to report an issue, please feel free to:
+- Submit your feedback through our [GitHub Issues](https://github.com/taplivenetwork/taplive/issues)
+- Or, send us an email at [taplive.team@outlook.com](mailto:taplive.team@outlook.com)